Slow Cooker Orange Chicken with Fresh Asian Slaw

 for the fresh Asian slaw:

-- 1/4 c. rice wine vinegar
+- 1/4 cup rice wine vinegar

-- 2 T. freshly squeezed lime juice
+- 2 tablespoons freshly squeezed lime juice

-- 1 T. honey
+- 1 tablespoon honey

-- 1 tsp. soy sauce
+- 1 teaspoon soy sauce

-- 1/8 tsp. sesame oil
+- 1/8 teaspoon sesame oil

-- 1 T. minced fresh ginger
+- 1 tablespoon minced fresh ginger

 - 1 clove garlic, minced